 Notice we said “typically”.
 Here’s the thing: no one is exactly sure why your joints pop when you put pressure on them.

 Way back in the day (aka 1947), two doctors at St. Thomas Hospital in London tried to figure out why joints crack.
 To do this, they tied a string around the fingers of several volunteer’s fingers and pulled until they heard the knuckle crack and captured it all using x-ray images.

-In the end, they found that a popping sound occurs when two joint surfaces are pulled apart, causes a rapid drop in pressure within the synovial fluid and forms a gaseous bubble in the cavity.
+In the end, they found that a popping sound occurs when two joint surfaces are pulled apart with enough tension to cause a rapid drop in pressure within the synovial fluid and forms a gaseous bubble in the cavity.